Mbell42/portfolio-professional/README.md

 # portfolio-professional

-My professional portfolio website, built using HTML, MDB-React, Express, React, and NodeJs.
-More details to come as planning phase is complete.
+My professional portfolio website, built using HTML, React, MDBReact for the front-end, and using NodeJs, Express, Axios, Nodemailer, and Cors for the back-end.
+More details to come as it all comes together.